ack-solutions/docker-gui/README.md

    docker compose up --build
    ```

-   The container mounts your workspace, runs `yarn install`, and executes `yarn dev`, so code edits on macOS, Linux, or Windows (via WSL2) trigger instant reloads.
-Generated SQLite data lives in `docker-gui-data` and the authentication database defaults to `/app/data/auth.db`; inspect them via `docker volume ls`.
+   The container mounts your workspace, installs dependencies, runs database migrations + seed in an idempotent manner, and then launches `yarn dev`, so code edits on macOS, Linux, or Windows (via WSL2) trigger instant reloads.
+The SQLite database file resides inside the `docker-gui-data` volume at `/app/data/docker-gui.db`; inspect it via `docker volume ls`.

 4. Stop the stack with `Ctrl+C` (foreground) or `docker compose down`.